NervanaSystems/ngraph/doc/sphinx/source/tutorials/tensorflow-tutorial.rst

 TensorFlow.
 If you run into build issues, first ensure that you can build TensorFlow.

-For debugging run time issues, see the instructions provided in the `diagnostics <diagnostics_>`_ directory.
+For debugging runtime issues, see the instructions provided in the `diagnostics <diagnostics_>`_ directory.

 .. _nGraph_bridge: https://github.com/tensorflow/ngraph-bridge.git